Community support crucial as Fiji Finals draw near

-The Police Force is calling for community support in safeguarding the welfare and well-being of students as thousands of students will be converging at one venue in Suva from Thursday.
+The Police Force is calling for community support in safeguarding the welfare and well-being of students as thousands of them will be converging at one venue in Suva from Thursday.

 Police Chief of Operations ACP Livai Driu says officers are ready to commence operations with the intent of providing safety and security to all secondary school athletes, supporters, parents and teachers.